Actively Recruiting

 - Diagnosis of traumatic spinal cord injury (for SCI participants)

-- Injury level below T1 vertebra (for SCI participants)
+- Lesion level below the first thoracic vertebra (T1) (for SCI participants)

-- Time since injury of 12 months or more (for SCI participants)
+- Time since injury of at least 12 months (for SCI participants)

-- Residual sensation on the upper leg in dermatomes L2 and L3 for both light touch and pin prick (for SCI participants)
+- Residual sensation on the upper leg with sensory capability of 1 or higher in dermatomes L2 and L3 for light touch and pin prick (for SCI participants)

 You will not qualify if you...